kubernetes/website/content/en/blog/_posts/2022-03-31-Kubernetes-1-24-deprecations-and-removals.md

 Kubernetes contains a large number of components that evolve over time.
 In some cases, this evolution results in APIs, flags, or entire features, being removed.
-To prevent users from facing breaking changes, Kubernetes adopted a feature [deprecation policy](/docs/reference/using-api/deprecation-policy/).
+To prevent users from facing breaking changes, Kubernetes contributors adopted a feature [deprecation policy](/docs/reference/using-api/deprecation-policy/).
 This policy ensures that stable APIs may only be deprecated when a newer stable version of that same API is available and that APIs have a minimum lifetime as indicated by the following stability levels: